 MORE TO EXPLORE

-Buy Nate and Salli's entire collection of 15 hand-drawn fonts for only $40.
-That's less than $3 per font.
+Buy Salli & Nate's entire collection of 16 hand-drawn fonts for only $32.
+That's 2 bucks per font.
 Total bargain!
 (For personal and commercial use, but not for re-sale).

 See samples of all the fonts on the TDAC Shop.

 The map I created is the Italian vacation we are supposed to be on right now.
 It is someplace I've always wanted to go.
 We planned this well before Covid-19 was a household word.
 I thought I was going to be really upset while drawing this, but in actuality, it was uplifting and gave me great pleasure in creating it.
 I can't believe that it took me 2 weeks to illustrate it.Check out @beeminedesigns to see the video time lapse to see what I did to create this.
 Thanks @theydrawandtravel!

 During my time at home during COVID-19 in 2020, I’ve spent a lot of time researching recipes, finding recipes for the ingredients I have in the house, and on Zoom or online meetings.
 This illustration is a fun expression of both for the Mapping This Moment theme.